Oscillating-mode gap: an indicator of phase transition in open quantum many-body systems: Model

 describing the simultaneous removal of two particles. \end{enumerate}

 In particular, we focus on two distinct scenarios: \begin{enumerate} \item Model 1: $r_p = r_l = r_t = 0$.
 The Liouvillian reads

 \item Model 2: $\gamma=0$, $r_t >0$.
 The Liouvillian reads

 \end{enumerate} Model 1 is relevant to ultracold atoms on an optical lattice.
 The bond dissipation mechanism $L_{b,j}$, aimed at driving the system toward a Bose-Einstein Condensate (BEC) state, can be implemented by immersing ultracold atoms in a BEC bath \cite{Tomadin-11, Diehl-08, Kraus-08, Bonnes-14, Griessner-06}.
 Additionally, the dephasing mechanism $L_{d,j}$, which results in heating the system to higher temperatures, can be introduced by intensity fluctuations of the lasers forming the lattice \cite{Pichler-13, Stannigel-14, Cai-13}.
 Model 2 represents a discretized version of exciton-polariton systems, which are open interacting bosonic systems maintained by a balance between incoherent pumping and losses of quasiparticles \cite{Deng-10, Carusotto-13, Byrnes-14}.
 In this context, the bond dissipation mechanism $L_{b,j}$ serves as an effective diffusion term, generated upon integrating out short-scale fluctuations \cite{Sieberer-13, Sieberer-14, Sieberer-16}.
+The microscopic Hamiltonians leading to the dissipation mechanisms given by Eqs.~\eqref{L_bond}-\eqref{L_2P_loss} are discussed in Appendix \ref{appendix_microscopic_Hamiltonian}.

 The basic properties of Model 1 are summarized as follows: \begin{itemize} \item The particle number $N=\sum_j b_j^\dag b_j$ is conserved, which follows from $[H, N] = [L_{b,j}, N] = [L_{d,j}, N] = 0$.
 In other words, Model 1 has the strong $U(1)$ symmetry \cite{Buca-12}.